cyberark/secrets-provider-for-k8s/CONTRIBUTING.md

 ### Go version

-To work in this codebase, you will want to have at Go installed.
+To work in this codebase, you will want to have Go installed.

 ### Gitleaks